Easy Taco Casserole

 Total Time: 1 hour 5 minutes

-This Taco Casserole is a favorite easy dinner idea!
+This taco casserole is one of our favorite easy dinners!
 Made with ground beef, beans, tortillas and salsa, this casserole is cheesy, comforting and flavorful.

 Ingredients